plintx/drawa/README.md

 # Drawa

-Drawa is a Download Manager & a GUI for aria2 with built-in Chomikuj.pl support.
+Drawa is a Download Manager & GUI for aria2 with built-in Chomikuj.pl support.
 It's written in Python 3.6 and can be extended by plugins.

 # Installing